hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > To pass for masters who've acquired some fame,
 >
-> They often change, and so transpose their name;
+> They often change[^47], and so transpose their name;

->
+[^47]: Of these practices, several eminent teachers have complained to the author, who is in possession of several instances where this expedient has been resorted to, to the injury of able masters, as already mentioned in page 10.

 > To point on it who they are by their address,
 >
 > Some secret magic power you must possess;